hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 Code reviews are essential for catching expensive architectural and design issues in a code base.
 They should be conducted on a regular cadence independent from and during feature delivery.
 When combined with the commitment to address issues early, code reviews can produce an enjoyable and productive experience for those working in a code base.

 The code review process should be conducted by the technical stakeholders of a code base.
 When more people start working on a code base or when there are multiple code bases to review, it may become necessary to scale the code review process.
-The Code Review Guide is intended to help you with this process.
+The code review guide is intended to help you with scaling this process.

 ## How to Use

-The purpose of the Code Review Guide is to help bring transparency and consistency to how code is reviewed.
-It can also be used as a tool to help facilitate knowledge sharing around best practices.
+The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.

 - Apply context
 - Not a checklist
-- Different Developers have different experiences and levels
+- Different Developers have different experiences and levels (Level Setting)

 - The Code Review Guide is intended to bring transparency and consistency to how code in a project is reviewed.
 - The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow